The Children Who Learned to Hold Everything: Parentification in Asian and Migrant Families

 A Personal Reflection: Growing Up in a Lineage of Eldest Children

-It has taken both time and intention to shift those dynamics.
-As adults, my siblings and I now relate to each other as equals.
-We check in on one another.
-We share the emotional load.
-The relationship is gradually reciprocal, not hierarchical.
-And that shift has been one of the quietest, most meaningful forms of healing for me.
+It has taken time and intention to shift those dynamics.
+As adults, my siblings and I now relate more as equals, sharing the emotional load.
+That shift has been one of the most meaningful forms of healing.

 Identity in Asian Cultural Contexts: the Soil in which Parentification Takes Root